2016 Federal Reserve Note Print Order

-The Board of Governors (the Board), as the issuing authority for Federal Reserve notes, approved and submitted its fiscal year (FY) 2015 order for 7.2 billion Federal Reserve notes, valued at $188.7 billion, to the U.S. Treasury Department’s Bureau of Engraving and Printing (BEP) on July 22, 2014.1
+The Board of Governors (the Board), as the issuing authority for Federal Reserve notes, approved and submitted its fiscal year (FY) 2016 order for nearly 7.6 billion Federal Reserve notes, valued at $213.3 billion, to the U.S. Treasury Department’s Bureau of Engraving and Printing (BEP) on July 24, 2015.1

-The 7.2 billion notes included in the FY 2015 order reflect the Board’s estimate of net demand for currency from domestic and international customers.
-The print order is determined, by denomination, based on historical payments to and receipts from circulation, destruction rates, and also to build inventories of new-design notes before issuance.
-Historically, most of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.2 The estimated number of notes that Reserve Banks will destroy accounts for nearly 85 percent of the proposed FY 2015 print order and includes both unfit currency, as well as all old-design $100 notes received from circulation.
-The expected growth of Reserve Bank net payments (payments less receipts) to circulation primarily accounts for the remainder of the notes in the FY 2015 print order.
-The table below reflects the denominational breakdown of the Board’s FY 2015 order.3
+The nearly 7.6 billion notes included in the FY 2016 order reflect the Board’s estimate of net demand for currency from domestic and international customers.
+The print order is determined by denomination and is based on destruction rates and historical payments to and receipts from circulation.
+Historically, the majority of the notes that the Board orders each year replace unfit currency that Reserve Banks receive from circulation.2 The estimated number of notes that Reserve Banks will destroy accounts for about 70 percent of the proposed FY 2016 print order and includes both unfit currency, as well as all old-designs of some denominations received from circulation.3 The expected growth of Reserve Bank net payments (payments less receipts) to circulation and inventory management adjustments account for the remainder of the notes in the FY 2016 print order.
+The table below reflects the denominational breakdown of the Board’s FY 2016 order.4

 |Denomination||Number of Notesa

 (000s of pieces)